-Bone marrow stimulation, also known as microfracture surgery, is an arthroscopic procedure performed to repair damaged ankle cartilage.
+Bone marrow stimulation, also known as ankle microfracture surgery, is an arthroscopic procedure performed to repair damaged ankle cartilage.
 Cartilage is necessary for cushioning the area, and allows for smooth, painless movement.
-When the cartilage is damaged, a person may experience considerable pain upon running or walking.
+When the cartilage is damaged, a person may experience considerable pain upon running or walking, and may eventually need a cartilage replacement.
 Bone marrow stimulation works by creating tiny fractures in the underlying bone, through which blood and bone marrow begin to form.
 This results in the development of something known as a super clot, which contains growth factors that will lead to the development of new cartilage.

 Bone marrow stimulation, or microfracture surgery, is most commonly performed on athletes who may have suffered cartilage injuries or damage to the ankle while participating in sports.
 The procedure is also frequently performed on the knee, and is usually highly effective for relieving pain and swelling in the affected joint.